mann2007-ptl/mann2007-ptl/README.md

 ---

-## 📈 Learning Journey
+## 🌱 Growth Mindset

-I believe in learning by building.
-Every project helps me improve my UI skills, development logic, debugging ability, and confidence in creating real applications.
-My goal is not just to write code, but to build projects that are clean, useful, and presentable.
+I enjoy learning by building.
+Each project helps me improve my frontend skills, backend understanding, debugging process, and overall development confidence.
+My goal is to create projects that are not only functional, but also clean, attractive, and meaningful.

 ---